Twisted Blanchfield pairings and twisted signatures II: Relation to Casson-Gordon invariants: Introduction

+If $R$ is a commutative ring and $f,g\in R$, we write $f\doteq g$ if there exists a unit $u\in R$ such that $f=ug$.
+For a ring $R$ with involution, we denote this involution by $x\mapsto x^\#$; the symbol~$\ol{x}$ is reserved for the complex conjugation.
+In particular, for $R=\LC$ the involution~$(-)^\#$ is the composition of the complex conjugation with the map $t\mapsto t^{-1}$.
 Given an $R$-module $M$, we denote by $M^\#$ the $R$-module that has the same underlying additive group as $M$, but for which the action by $R$ on $M$ is precomposed with the involution on $R$.
-For a matrix $A$ over $R$, we write $\makeithashT{A}$ for the transpose followed by the conjugation. \end{convention}
+For a matrix $A$ over $R$, we write $\makeithashT{A}$ for the transpose followed by the involution.